 This isn’t an exhaustive list, but it’s worth remembering that Google will normally notify you of the reason why you’ve been penalised – so you can fix the problem and regain your search rankings.

-Algorithmic Google Penalty
+Algorithmic Google Devaluation

 These types of penalties can cause problems for several reasons.
 First, they can be as damaging as manual penalties, especially if a lot of the content on your site violates the update – thin content, for example.

-And then there’s the fact that algorithmic penalties can strike without you even noticing.
+And then there’s the fact that algorithmic devaluations can strike without you even noticing.
 Unlike with manual penalties, when you receive a notification from Google in Search Console, you don’t receive such a courtesy when algorithm updates are introduced – so you could be left scratching your head as to why your rankings and traffic have taken a knock.

-The only way to find out if your site has been hit by an algorithm penalty is to cross-reference the date the update was launched with your own Search Console and Analytics data; you can find out when Google changed its algorithm in Moz’s algorithm calendar.
+The only way to find out if your site has been hit by an algorithm devaluation is to cross-reference the date the update was launched with your own Search Console and Analytics data; you can find out when Google changed its algorithm in Moz’s algorithm calendar.

 Make a note of the date and then access both Search Console and Analytics to align it with your traffic and index data.
-If you’ve been affected by an algorithm penalty, you’ll see a significant drop-off around the date of the update.
+If you’ve been affected by an algorithm devaluation, you’ll see a significant drop-off around the date of the update.

 The great thing about using a tool like the Moz algorithm calendar is that it provides information about the update and what it was targeting.
 This gives you a steer on the changes required to bring it up to the required standard and recover any ranking positions or traffic lost as a result.